On 19 December 2015, Sheila wrote:

 This was taken at the sad occasion of Jean Coleman’s funeral yesterday.
 Jean was Mum’s great friend in Harrismith in the 50’s & 60’s.
 They lived in Hector Street, opposite the du Plessis’ first home.

 Mum says when we still lived on the ‘townlands’ on the way to the waterworks, Jean would often ‘phone and say “Have you got a little visitor?” – once again her son Donald had gone missing *** and she knew exactly where he was – he used to walk all the way to our farm to visit his great mate, Koos.
 The two were inseparable.

 Mary Methodist is Anne’s godmother.
 The Colemans left Harrismith in about 1964.

-- Donald once did a big “going missing” on the beach somewhere (South Coast?).
+*** Donald once did a big ‘going missing’ on the beach somewhere on the KwaZulu Natal Coast.
 That time the police were called upon to help find him.
 But – as always – he was just exploring.
-He’d have made it home sooner or later.
+He’d have made it home sooner or later, I’m sure.

 He and I once walked home from the Kleinspan school – a distance of a kilometer or so – and got home somewhat later than our folks thought we should have.

 We’ve just heard Una Elphick died this year. – R.I.P –